athilalexandre/BioLove/README.md

 ## Layouts Available

-BioLove offers a variety of layouts to present your experience.
+Memoriae offers a variety of layouts to present your experience.
 Each layout has a unique visual style and optimal photo requirements:

 -   **Default Layout**: A standard layout featuring a main photo in prominence and the message below, with subtle background photos.
 Requires 1-10 main photos and 1-10 background photos.
 -   **Full Screen Photo Layout**: Displays a single full-screen photo as the background, with elegant, overlaid text.
 Requires exactly 1 main photo (no additional background photos are used).
 -   **Centered Message Layout**: Focuses the message and a carousel of smaller, rotating photos in the center, with smoothly moving background photos.
 Ideal for a central focus.
 Requires 1-5 main photos and 1-10 background photos.
--   **Split Screen Layout**: Divides the screen horizontally to display photos on one side and the message on the other, creating a dynamic and modern interaction.
+-   **Split Screen Layout**: Dividess the screen horizontally to display photos on one side and the message on the other, creating a dynamic and modern interaction.
 Requires 1-10 main photos and 1-10 background photos.
 -   **Vertical Timeline Layout**: Organizes photos and message snippets in a vertical timeline, perfect for sequential narratives or progressive stories.
 Requires 1-20 main photos (tied to sentences) and 1-10 background photos.
 -   **Photo Grid Message Layout**: Presents a dynamic grid of photos that animate, with the message integrated or highlighted below the grid.
 Great for showcasing multiple moments.
 Requires 3-9 main photos and 1-10 background photos.